 Use extra caution when raising the deck for the first time.
 The deck rotates as it raises and lowers, and the backsheet folds onto the deck.
 Make sure the deck and backsheet are not interfering with windrower parts or the forming shield.
-If interference does occur the proximity sensor will need to be adjusted.
+If interference does occur, adjust the proximity sensor.
 Refer to Section 3.3.2 Adjusting the Proximity Sensor, page 38.